 PISCATAWAY, NJ, XX Month 2018 – IEEE, the world's largest technical professional organization dedicated to advancing technology for humanity, and the IEEE Standards Association (IEEE-SA) today announced the formation of a study group and topic interest group focused on advancing the technology and deployment of the IEEE 802.11™ standard, commonly referred to as “Wi-Fi®.”
 The groups are inviting stakeholder participation from around the world in their respective areas of focus: extremely high throughput and real-time applications.

 The IEEE 802.11 Extremely High Throughput Study Group has been established to initiate discussion on new IEEE 802.11 features for bands between 1 and 7.125 GHz.
-The group is researching industry need for a possible amendment to IEEE 802.11 that would increase peak throughput to support demanding applications such as video over wireless local area networks (WLANs), augmented reality (AR) and virtual reality (VR).
+The group is identifying requirements for a possible amendment to IEEE 802.11 that would increase peak throughput to support demanding applications such as video over wireless local area networks (WLANs), augmented reality (AR) and virtual reality (VR).

 “We are seeking stakeholders throughout the IEEE 802.11 ecosystem to share their experiences with the standard and needs for features such as more spatial streams, higher bandwidth, multi-AP (access point) techniques and multiband switching, aggregation and operation,” said Michael Montemurro, chair of the IEEE 802.11 Extremely High Throughput Study Group.
 “We envision a rapidly paced effort over the next six to nine months, which we hope will bring into clear